AutodidactsHaven/lift/README.md

 `lift clean` - Removes everything from build directory

 `lift add raysan5/raylib` - Creates _deps directory in project root and pulls from github & Make the module

+# .lift.conf

+User can overwrite default parameters used by `lift init` through creation of `.lift.conf` in one of the ENV paths.